dolanmiu/LeetCode/539-minimum-time-difference/NOTES.md

 * Just whack every number into a bucket, boolean bucket
 * Then iterate through every 1440 bucket and count
 * Keep track of minimum diff
+* Loop through the values, and make it wrap around